Ladies does this sound like you:

 I’ve watched too many wonderful women just like you become discouraged and disheartened by their inability to make daily exercise a healthy habit in their lives.
 You now know why that goal can be so daunting and you know why it’s not your fault!
 Today’s “it” workouts don’t offer exercise solutions that truly fit us and our lives.
 We know we need to care for ourselves but at the same time we must care for the choices we’ve made in our lives: children, careers, spouses or significant others, care-giving for parents, volunteering, home owning etc. Our all-important self care needs to fit seamlessly into the lives we’ve created.

 That’s where walking come in!
 Did you know walking is the ultimate multi-tasking solution for women and that a brisk daily walk is all the exercise you need to improve your health and quality of life immediately?
 I believe we women deserve happy, healthy, long lives and I believe our self care can and must fit the lives we’ve created--starting right now!
-So I set out to create a simple cost effective and time effective way for us to achieve that goal.
-The result is One Million Women Walking and my book, Your Walk, Your Way!
-The Women’s Walking Workbook: Eight Steps To Your Happier, Healthier, Longer Life.
+So I founded One Million Women Walking!

 To learn more about One Million Women Walking and what walking can do for you, get my free report The Truth About Women Walking.
 Regardless of whether you become a walking woman or pursue another form of exercise, make sure your workout truly fits you and your life.
 Does your workout include the Eight Ways you learned about in this blog post or does it fall short and put you back in the cycle of feeling guilty and ashamed of yourself?
 Please don’t let that happen ever again!
 You deserve the happy, healthy, long life you’re dreaming of right now-- today!